 Use the library search – Being able to source and find relevant reading materials will help you get the marks you deserve for your coursework.
 Library Search is the key to unlocking the library's print and online collections.
 Find out how to manage your library account, request and renew your books online.

 Reference your work – You can lose marks for referencing incorrectly, sometimes this can be the difference between a 1st and a 2:1.
 So don’t miss out!
-Watch the How to Reference Your Work video and also check out our guides and tutorials.
+Watch the How to Reference Your Work video.
 Remember to check your course handbook/guidelines so you are familiar with exactly what your school or department requires and which referencing system you should use.

 Manage your bibliography – Keeping track of what you have read is a vital part of getting a good grade.
 Try out some of our online tools to help you create and manage your bibliography.

-Get training and study skills – Get the best from your studies, coursework and exams as well as gaining valuable skills for the workplace when you graduate.
-Sessions are available in IT qualifications and skills in academic writing, study and research.
-Book early to attend these sessions as places are limited.
+Develop your study and digital skills – Get the best from your studies, coursework and exams as well as gaining valuable skills for the workplace when you graduate.
+We offer access to a range of online courses, as well as sessions in academic writing, study and research.

 Talent Bank – Need some extra cash?
 Register with Talent Bank for the best opportunities for paid temporary and part-time work across all campuses and various departments.
 This is a fantastic opportunity for you to develop transferable skills, gain valuable professional experience as well as earn some extra cash.